ayasserrr/ai-decision-brain/README.md

 ## Contributing

 We welcome contributions!
-Please see our contributing guidelines for details.
+Feel free to submit pull requests or open issues for improvements and bug fixes.

 ### Development Setup
 ```bash